liviadfsilva/liviadfsilva/README.md

 Having a background in psychoanalysis has helped me strengthen my analytical thinking and approach complex systems with a curiosity to both learn and better understand things.

-Aside from coding, among my favourite things are books, cats and yoga.
+Some of my favourite things are books, cats, and yoga.